MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 When you select a folder, all the files in that folder and any subfolders it has are automatically selected for the classification and protection options that you set.
 However, new files that you create in that folder or subfolders are not automatically configured with those options.

-When you use File Explorer to classify and protect your files, you might notice that the labels are not always available.
-That happens when the files that you select do not support classification.
+When you use File Explorer to classify and protect your files, if one or more of the labels appear dimmed, the files that you selected do not support classification.
 For these files, you can select a label only if your administrator has configured the label to apply protection.
 Or, you can specify your own protection settings.

 Some files are automatically excluded from classification and protection, because changing them might stop your PC from running.
 Although you can select these files, they are skipped as an excluded folder or file.
 Examples include executable files and your Windows folder.